 Mahiro Yasaka will get to know what his grandchildren will look like, as one night he is attacked by an alien, and Nyaruko an alien disguised as a girl – saves him ass.
 She moves in (forcefully) and falls in love very quickly.
 Mahiro is the kind of guy that just wants to chill but ends up with all these hippie aliens who want to spread love and peace.
 Damn hippie aliens.

 You won’t believe it, but this anime is not that bad.
 Niharuko is one of the eccentric heroines seen on the screen and quite a mischievous one.
 The first episode contains several excellent fights, and until I saw it myself I would not have believed it: the series is also parodic, in part.

 Those looking for added value – well, there is none.
 But there are references to the otaku culture when Niharuko goes shopping for Galega games and manga.
-Ah, all this against the background of not-so-bad production quality (in relation to other series from the ‘skip-this-anime-if-you-are-looking-for-quality’ genre).
+Ah, all this against the background of not-so-bad production quality (about other series from the ‘skip-this-anime-if-you-are-looking-for-quality’ genre).

 11. Twin Star Exorcists